 Note that we recommend starting out with Ultimate Rewards points when you start your miles and points journey.
 This is because Chase’s famous 5/24 rule makes those with over 5 new credit cards in the past 24 months ineligible for new Chase credit cards.

-Capital One Miles vs. Citi ThankYou Points
+Capital One Miles vs. Citi ThankYou Rewards

-Now you know the ins-and-outs of Capital One miles.
+Now you know the ins and outs of Capital One Miles.
 We started by discussing what these miles are, then we took a look at how to earn them, how to spend them, and compared them against other types of transferable points.